voidbydefault/EasyApplyBot/README.md

 ## Important

 - Use at your own risk.
-LinkedIn may restrict or suspend accounts for bot usage.
+LinkedIn may restrict or suspend accounts for bot usage (hasn't happened so far).
 - Consider this an educational project.

 ## Getting Started